uiceds/cee-492-project-2025-avengers/cee492_report.typ

   caption: [LA distance-to-light summary.],
 ) <tab:la-dist-summary-typed>

-Table @tab:la-dist-summary-typed summarizes the distance from each reported crime in Los Angeles to its nearest street light.
+@tab:la-dist-summary-typed summarizes the distance from each reported crime in Los Angeles to its nearest street light.
 It shows total valid records, distribution percentiles (p25–p99), the maximum, and how many / what share fall within the working radius *R = 100 m*.
 Most crimes are close to a light, with a long right tail driven by a small set of far-out points.
+More such comparison will be carried out based upon availability of the data.

    d.
 Victim and Incident Attributes